Suzuki Brezza

-The Suzuki Brezza (known as Vitara Brezza for the first generation) is a subcompact crossover SUV from Suzuki and manufactured by Maruti Suzuki in India.
+The Suzuki Brezza (known as Vitara Brezza for the first generation) is a subcompact SUV from Suzuki and manufactured by Maruti Suzuki in India.
 The Brezza is the first Suzuki-branded car which was fully developed in India.
 The model was designed as a smaller alternative to the global market Vitara and targeted to young audiences.
 It is only available for right-hand drive emerging markets in Asia and Africa.
 The first-generation model was also marketed by Toyota as the Toyota Urban Cruiser between 2020 and 2022.

 As in the original Vitara model, the name "Vitara" is derived from English word "vital," as in "vitality," while the name "Brezza" means "breeze" in Italian.

 First generation (YF; 2016)

 The Vitara Brezza was first unveiled in India at the 13th Auto Expo in February 2016.
 It was previewed by the XA Alpha concept car that was showcased in 2012.
 The production model is built on global market Vitara's platform.
 In 2016, the vehicle contains 98 percent Indian parts.

 The Vitara Brezza is Suzuki's first model in the sub-4 metre subcompact crossover SUV segment in India, which fits the lower bracket of India's GST structure.

 Initially, the Vitara Brezza was solely powered by a 1.3-litre Fiat-sourced D13A DDiS four-cylinder turbo-diesel engine which produced 66 kW and 200 Nm of torque.
 The engine is mated to either a 5-speed manual or a 5-speed automated manual transmission.
 The fuel economy is stated at 24.29 km/L. The diesel-powered Vitara Brezza is also exported to India's neighboring countries, such as to Nepal.